joowoonk/textagram-be/README.md

 Authorization token required in headers.
 Only the user is authorized to delete their own posts.
 No request body required.
+Admin has accessibility to delete other accounts' posts as well.

 When successful will return status code of 200 (OK) and a success message: